Last updated: April 5, 2022

 An initial expansion was made to the Mt.
 Stickney area in 2010-11 when 30 acres of glades were opened.
 Two years later, the Telegraph T-Bar and Mount Stickney Cabin were added to the complex.

 On December 1, 2015, Omni Hotels & Resorts purchased Bretton Woods and associated properties from CNL Lifestyle Properties, Inc. for $90.5 million.

-Omni's first large scale investment as owner came in 2018, when it announced the installation of an 8 person gondola and future upper mountain lodge.
-With the gondola installation came the removal of the final original lift, the B Chair.
+Omni's first large scale investment as owner came in 2018, when it announced the installation of an 8 person gondola and future upper mountain lodge, as well as the removal of the final original lift, the B Chair.
 Initially slated for a 2018 debut, supply chain issues reportedly delayed the completion of the lift until November 2019.
 The Bull Stockwell Allen designed Rosebrook Lodge debuted for the 2020-21 season, providing on-mountain food and beverage, as well as a marquee wedding venue.

 ||Average Percent of Terrain Open

 |January||70% (8 reports)|

 |March||74% (11 reports)|

 |April||54% (9 reports)||